neoformit/galaxy-ansible/README.md

 An Ansible playbook to init a Galaxy dev server.

-Refer to [Galaxy tutorial](https://training.galaxyproject.org/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.html) for additional guidance.
+Refer to the [Galaxy tutorial](https://training.galaxyproject.org/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.html) for additional guidance.

+---

+This playbook enables interactive tools, which require a wildcard DNS for the host machine - [more info.](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html)

 ---